telethar/ALttPDoorRandomizer/README.md

 ## Experimental Features

-The treasure check counter is turned on.
-Also, you will start as a bunny if your spawn point is in the dark world.
+You will start as a bunny if your spawn point is in the dark world.

 ## Triforce Hunt Settings